FG quietly acquires another Nigerian bank amid merger, details emerge

 Union Bank completes Titan Trust Bank merger

-The development follows a final approval from the CBN, sealing the final merger of the two banks.
+The development followed a final approval from the CBN, sealing the final merger of the two banks.

 According to a statement from Union Bank’s Chief Brand and Marketing Officer, Olufunmilayo Aluko, the merger concluded a process that began in 2021 and was expected to position the firm as a stronger force in Nigeria’s financial sector.